Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-democracy.md

 The account that is being delegated to does not make any special action once the delegation is in place.
 They can continue to vote on referenda how they see fit.
 The difference is now when the Democracy system tallies votes, the delegated tokens now are added to whatever vote the delegatee has made.

 You can delegate your vote to another account and even attach a "Conviction" to the delegation.
-Navigate to the "Extrinsics" tab on AXIASolar Apps and select the options "democracy" and "delegate".
+Navigate to the "Extrinsics" tab on AXIA Apps and select the options "democracy" and "delegate".
 This means you are accessing the democracy pallet and choosing the delegate transaction type to send.
 Your delegation will count toward whatever the account you delegated for votes on until you explicitly undelegate your vote.

 In the first input select the account you want to delegate to and in the second input select the amount of your conviction.
 Remember, higher convictions means that your vote will be locked longer.
 So choose wisely!